hongtaowu67/calibration_toolbox/README.md

 ## Intrinsic Calibration
 To calibrate instrinsic, follow the instruction [here](http://wiki.ros.org/openni_launch/Tutorials/IntrinsicCalibration).
 If the camera is an RGBD camera, make sure to calibrate both the RGB and IR camera.

 When using the *camera_calibration* ROS package, make sure to check the X, Y, Size, and Skew on the left of the window.
 Make sure all of them are turned green.
-Make sure that the camera is moved very closed to the chessboard.
+Move the camera very closed to the chessboard.
 The distortion is most obvious when it is close to the chessboard.

 ## Franka Emika Panda Robot Extrinsic Calibration
 This repository solves AXXB problem to get the extrinsic calibration problem.
 The whole process goes through 2 steps: collecting data and solving AXXB.
 Now only eye-on-hand configuration is implemented for the data collection.
 But for solving AXXB, both eye-on-hand and hand-on-eye are implemented.

+There are 3 options of calibration:
+- ```EH```: eye-on-hand, calibrate the pose of the camera frame in the end-effector frame
+- ```EBME```: eye-on-base, calibrate the pose of the marker in the end-effector frame
+- ```EBCB```: eye-on-base, calibrate the pose of the camera in the base frame

-### Data Collection
+### Data Collection (for EH with Panda robot)
 In the data collection part, the robot moves to different configurations and collects the transformation from the hand (end effector) to base and the corresponding transformation from camera to chessboard.

 1. Print the calibration chessboard in **doc/chessboard_A4.pdf** (**doc/chessboard_letter.pdf**) if you are using A4 (letter) paper.
 The size of each square is 29mm in chessboard_A4.pdf and 25.6mm in chessboard_letter.pdf.